Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Models and Problem Formulation

-In terms of prior availability, multiple scenarios could arise in practice which involve different assumptions of prior availability.
-For example, both the user and the curator know $\theta^i_X$ exactly, or one party is uncertain about $\theta^i_X$, or they possess asymmetric prior knowledge that can also be inaccurate.
-Within the scope of this paper, we assume that the curator always knows the exact $\theta^i_X$, and the algorithms/perturbation mechanisms that users deployed to publish their data.
-In the basic setting, we assume each user also possess the exact prior (same as the curator).
-Then we relax it and consider uncertain prior at the user side ($\theta^i_X$ is a subset of $\mathcal{P}^i_X$).
+In terms of prior availability, multiple scenarios could arise in practice.
+For example, both the user and the curator know $\theta^i_R$ exactly, or one party is uncertain about $\theta^i_R$, or they possess different prior knowledge from each other, and one or both of them can be inaccurate.
+Within this paper's scope, we assume that the curator always knows the exact $\theta^i_R$ ($\theta^i_{RG}$), and the algorithms/perturbation mechanisms that users deployed to publish their data.
+In the basic setting, we assume each user also possesses the exact prior (same as the curator).
+Later we relax it and consider uncertain prior at the user.
 All the related symbols are listed in Table 1.